-By collaborating with the Latinos for Advancement Business Resource Group at Blue Cross and Blue Shield of Illinois, Instituto scholars will have the opportunity to be paired up with mentors from BCBSIL for one year to help them navigate their career paths.
+What is the Mentorship Program?
+By collaborating with the Latinos for Advancement Business Resource Group at BCBSIL, Instituto scholars will have the opportunity to be paired up with mentors from BCBSIL for one year to help them navigate their career paths.
 The mentor/mentee pairs will be matched based on common interests and the unique needs of the Instituto scholars.
 The mentorship program will support students in three areas:

-College PersistenceThe mentor will be there to encourage students stay in college.
-Instituto has seen that in the first years of a students’ experience in college, many students face challenges that can make them want to take time off or leave altogether.
-The job of the mentor is to help these students navigate these situations and show them other options.
-The mentor will show the student supportive relationships to develop problem solving skill development and leadership development opportunities that empower them to practice self-advocacy.
+College PersistenceThe mentor will be there to encourage students to stay in college.
+Instituto has seen that in the first years of a student's experience in college, many face challenges that can make them want to take time off or leave altogether.
+The job of the mentor is to help these students navigate these situations and explore other options.
+The mentor will show the student supportive relationships to develop problem-solving skill development and leadership development opportunities that empower them to practice self-advocacy.

-The Network Building component will help the mentee understand how important relationship building is to developing a strong network that can help strengthen their career path.
+Network BuildingNetwork Building will help the mentee understand how important relationship building is to developing a strong network that can help strengthen their career path.
 The mentee is encouraged to identify key types of people they feel can help them along their career path.

-According to the US Department of Education mentoring plays a tremendous role in helping youth develop several strengths and capacities.
-A student that has a mentor is more likely to retain more of their education, it benefits their health and safety as well as their social and emotional well-being and self-sufficiency.
-Another factor that was discovered was that counting with mentors from your own community or with a similar background as the students benefits at-risk youth.
+Benefits of Mentors?According to the US Department of Education, mentoring plays a tremendous role in helping youth develop several strengths and capacities.
+Students who have a mentor are more likely to retain more of their education; it benefits their health and safety, as well as their social and emotional well-being and self-sufficiency.
+Another factor that was discovered was that counting with mentors from a similar community or with a similar background as the students tends to benefit at-risk youth.
 The support and guidance of individuals in a role our youth can see themselves in can be a great push for students to strive for success.
-Other positive outcomes include improved school attendance and performance, better parental & peer relationships, and reduced initiation of drug and alcohol use, as well as education, health and safety, and social and behavioral interaction.
+Other positive outcomes include improved school attendance and performance, better parental and peer relationships, and reduced initiation of drug and alcohol use, as well as education, health and safety, and social and behavioral interaction.

-A Division of Health Care Service Corporation, a Mutual Legal Reserve Company, an Independent Licensee of the Blue Cross and Blue Shield Association. © Copyright 2018 Health Care Service Corporation.
+A Division of Health Care Service Corporation, a Mutual Legal Reserve Company, an Independent Licensee of the Blue Cross and Blue Shield Association© Copyright 2022 Health Care Service Corporation.
 All Rights Reserved.